Qarik-Group/concourse-tutorial/docs/basics/basic-pipeline.md

             args: [hello world]
 ```

-You will be prompted to apply any configuration changes each time you run `fly set-pipeline` (or its alias `fly sp`)
+You will be prompted to apply any configuration changes each time you run `fly set-pipeline`.

 ```
 apply configuration? [yN]: